MithrilJS/mithril.js/docs/redraw.md

 You DO need to call it in `setTimeout`/`setInterval`/`requestAnimationFrame` callbacks, or callbacks from 3rd party libraries.

-Typically, `m.redraw` triggers an asynchronous redraws, but it may trigger synchronously if Mithril detects it's possible to improves performance by doing so (i.e. if no redraw was requested within the last animation frame).
+Typically, `m.redraw` triggers an asynchronous redraws, but it may trigger synchronously if Mithril detects it's possible to improve performance by doing so (i.e. if no redraw was requested within the last animation frame).
 You should write code assuming that it always redraws asynchronously.

 ---